 Musician Sponsorship Helps Make this a True Community Event

 Satchmo SummerFest’s Musician Sponsorship Program continues to grow.
 Like the diverse styles of music heard at the event, music sponsors come from all corners of the community and country.
 For the 2015 Satchmo SummerFest, Creole Cuisine Restaurant Concepts is sponsoring a full day of music on Saturday, August 1.
-Contact Georgia Rhody at (504) 522-5730 or email [email protected]for more information on how to get involved with this dynamic and rewarding program.
+Contact Georgia Rhody at (504) 522-5730 or email firstname.lastname@example.org more information on how to get involved with this dynamic and rewarding program.

 Thank you, Title Sponsor Chevron and other Sponsors and Community Partners: